ringcentral/engage-voice-api-docs/docs/authentication/index.md

 # Authentication

-The RingCentral Engage Voice API is offered for both the current Engage Voice deployment or legacy systems.
+The RingCentral Engage Voice API is offered for Engage Voice with RingCentral login, Engage Voice without RingCentral login, or legacy systems.

 ## Current API